ksenia-5/nlp/README.md

 * Natural Language ToolKit (NLTK) - Categorising and Tagging Words
 * Natural Language ToolKit (NLTK) - Learning to Classify Text
 * Natural Language ToolKit (NLTK) - Extracting Information from Text
-* NLP for sentiment analysis (classification) with NLTK and sklearn
+* Sentiment Analysis with NLTK and sklearn - Classification with NLP
 * Chatbot - building a simple corpus-based chatbot with NLTK and sklearn